zephyrproject-rtos/zephyr/doc/develop/api/api_lifecycle.rst

   upcoming release
 - The labels ``API``, ``Breaking API Change`` and ``Release Notes``, as well as any others that are applicable
+- The label ``Architecture Review`` if the RFC was not yet discussed and agreed upon in `Zephyr Architecture meeting`_

 Once the steps above have been completed, the outcome of the proposal will depend on the approval of the actual Pull Request by the maintainer of the